This is our review of the best ultralight spinning reels in 2021

 Many reviews say that the Shimano Sedona 1000 Fi is one of the better trout fishing reels available, and it remains smooth under the hardest pulls from any fish, with the Hagane gears given credit for this reason.

-This Sedona is one of the best reels in this price range.
-At less than 80 bucks, you get quality that is only found in multi-hundred dollar reels.
-Yes, a no anti reverse feature may seem like a shortcoming, but in many cases you’ll never miss it.
-The Hagane gears will assure you of years worth of problem free fishing, plus, if you hook into something a little bigger than expected, this reel won’t fall apart when you are playing the drag and reeling it in.
+This Sedona is one of the best ultralight spinning reels in this price range.
+At less than 80 bucks, you get quality that is only found in multi-hundred dollar ultralight reels.
+Yes, an anti-reverse feature may seem like a shortcoming, but in many cases, you’ll never miss it.
+The Hagane gears will assure you of years worth of problem-free fishing.
+Plus, if you hook into something a little bigger than expected, this reel won’t fall apart when you are playing the drag and reeling it in.
 3 ball bearings keep it smooth.

 3. Pflueger Supreme XT Spinning Reel 25x